Working while Studying

 It's important to make sure the extra workload doesn’t negatively affect your studies.
 Here are some resources to aid your awareness of student visa conditions surrounding working hours and to be sure that you are being treated fairly by your employer.

-- if you've started a masters by research or a doctorate degree.
+• You’ve started a masters by research or a doctorate degree.

 In addition to your visa conditions, there are also working conditions you need to be aware of if you are going to work in Australia.